Bokmålsordboka

 Bokmålsordboka ([ˈbûːkmoːɫsˌuːrbuːkɑ]) is a dictionary of the Norwegian written language called Bokmål (lit. "book language").
-It is published by the Department of Linguistics and Scandinavian Studies at the University of Oslo in cooperation with the Norwegian Language Council.
+It was published by the Department of Linguistics and Scandinavian Studies at the University of Oslo in cooperation with the Norwegian Language Council.
+On June 15th 2016 it was moved to the University of Bergen.
 The work on the dictionary commenced in 1974 and the first edition was published in 1986.
-The printed dictionary is published by Kunnskapsforlaget, and the dictionary is also available online at the website of the University of Oslo.
+The printed dictionary was published by Kunnskapsforlaget, and the dictionary was also available online at the website of the University of Oslo.
+Today it is only published online.

 Bokmålsordboka is one of several dictionaries of Bokmål or Riksmål.
 Other dictionaries published by Kunnskapsforlaget include Norsk Riksmålsordbok, Norsk ordbok and Riksmålsordlisten.
 Bokmålsordboka is a normative dictionary of Bokmål, covering both conservative (moderate) and non-conservative (radical) Bokmål.
 The normative dictionary of Riksmål is Riksmålsordlisten.
 Norsk ordbok is covering both Riksmål and Moderate Bokmål, while Norsk Riksmålsordbok is a descriptive dictionary, documenting all (non-Nynorsk) Norwegian language usage.